-Bridget the Gap Digital Wallet provides low-income Oklahoma families with $1,500 for school supplies, curriculum content, and technology.
+Bridge the Gap Digital Wallet provides low-income Oklahoma families with $1,500 for school supplies, curriculum content, and technology.
 All 5,000+ grant slots have been awarded and we are no longer accepting applications.
 Thank you to all the families who applied.
-Families who were approved for the grant will have until Mar.
-31, 2021 to use their funds.

 BTGDW Frequently Asked Questions.